-For Diabetics: Eat Peanut Butter To Quickly Lower Blood Sugar Level
+Diabetics: Peanut Butter Can Lower Blood Sugar Level

-People who have had the disease for years have been willing to share information about what works for them.
-What I have found is that every body is different and everything doesn't work for everyone.
+People who have type 2 diabetes have been willing to share information about what works for them.
+Everybody is different and everything doesn't work the same way for everyone.

 A Wakeup Call

 My doctor put me on 500 mg of metformin twice a day.
-Metformin is the mildest form of diabetic medication.
-She informed me that it might be increased depending on how well my body adjusted to it.
+Metformin is the mildest medication patients are given for type 2 diabetes.
+My primary physician informed me that the medication might be increased depending on how well my body adjusted to it.

 When Blood Sugar is High

 Once I took my blood sugar after I had lunch at one of my favorite restaurants.
 I was shocked that it registered at 313.
 Therefore, I searched the internet and found a recommendation to eat two tablespoons of peanut butter.
 I did and within an hour my blood sugar had decreased to 116.
 I was amazed at how quickly that happened.

 Now my cupboard will never be without peanut butter.
 I read that one woman said she always keeps peanut butter in her car.
 Now I eat peanut butter on apple slices and celery sticks rather than on crackers and bread.
 One diabetic friend says she eats one teaspoon of peanut butter in her morning oatmeal every single day without fail.
 My daughter says she puts peanut butter in her smoothies.

 I have acquired the habit of eating a teaspoon of peanut butter at least once a day.
 Sometimes it is along with something else.
 Often it is just peanut butter that I eat right from the jar and nothing more.
 To have variety, I buy chunky peanut butter which aids in lowering my blood sugar even quicker because of the nuts in it.

 What has been written is my personal testimony about my experience.
 What worked for me may or may not work for you.